• Skip to main content

 To get the best results, it's best to use oat fiber if you can.
 If you're unable to find it, try a combination of psyllium husk powder and coconut flour.
 Since both are very absorbent, you might have to add more liquid.

-slice of coffee cake on white plate, cup of coffee and crumb cake slices in background
+Keto Coffee Cake slice on white plate with cup of coffee and more cake in back

 • Pumpkin Coffee Cake